Benson Glacier: Scuppers Icefalls

-A prominent line of icefalls, 5 nmi long and nearly 400 m high high, between Mount Razorback and Mount Nespelen.
+A prominent line of icefalls, 5 nmi long and nearly 400 m high, between Mount Razorback and Mount Nespelen.

 The icefalls are the main outflow draining from Flight Deck Névé into Benson Glacier.

 One of a group of nautical names in Convoy Range, this descriptive name is derived from the drainage of the feature, suggestive of stormwater on a ship's deck draining through scuppers along the rail.

 Named by a NZARP field party, 1989–1990.

 Lower features

 Features of the terrain near the coast include: